The Internship Experience and Journey

 You should submit your internship application and supporting materials as soon as possible.
 The sooner the Internships team has your application and documents, the sooner they can begin to identify potential internship placements.
 Don't wait until the deadline to submit your materials!

-While CAPA facilities the internship matching process, it is ultimately the potential internship site that will decide whether or not to interview, and eventually accept, a student for an internship.
+While CEA CAPA facilitates the internship matching process, it is ultimately the potential internship site that will decide whether or not to interview, and eventually accept, a student for an internship.
 Therefore, it is crucial to make the strongest possible representation of yourself in all your materials.

-Use the below guides to help you complete each component of your CAPA internship application:
+Use the below guides to help you complete each component of your CEA CAPA internship application:

 Preparing For Your Internship